-The Company has secured the commitments of the Local Government Units which indicated support to the project.
+The Company has secured the commitments of the local government units which indicated support to the project.
 The Certificate of Non Coverage was issued by the Environmental Management Bureau on March 25, 2009 and the Certificate of Non Overlap from the National Commission on Indigenous People was issued on April 15, 2009.

-The Company has conducted the first stage of the exploration program consisting of geophysical and geological surveys covering 3,481 hectares in the Calumpan Peninsula, Mabini, Batangas.
-A Controlled Source Magneto-Telluric Survey covering the area had been conducted and completed on March 8, 2010 The data obtained from the survey had been processed by a Japanese consultant, with the objective of establishing the geothermal resource and the exploration drilling site in the area.
+The first stage of the exploration program consisted of geophysical and geological surveys covering 3,481 hectares in the Calumpan Peninsula, Mabini, Batangas.
+A Controlled Source Magneto-Telluric Survey covering the area had been conducted and completed on March 8, 2010.
+The data obtained from the survey had been processed by a Japanese consultant, with the objective of establishing the geothermal resource and the exploration drilling site in the area.

-The Company has completed due diligence studies and preliminary technical data collection, collation and re-evaluation as part of its commitment under Sub Phase 1 (Years 1 and 2) of the work program committed with the DOE.
-Initial assessments disclosed that the area has a good potential for a 20-megawatts capacity and could be developed within a 2-year period considering the existence of adequate infrastructure, adjacency to transmission lines and a strong power demand in the area.
+The Company completed due diligence studies and preliminary technical data collection, collation and re-evaluation as part of its commitment in the work program committed with the DOE.
+Initial assessments disclosed that the area has a good potential for a 20-megawatts capacity and could be developed considering the existence of adequate infrastructure, adjacency to transmission lines and a strong power demand in the area.